Bilyant/WORKSHOP-Matrices---Connect-Four-game/README.md

 Game rules:

+Only two players can play simultaneously.
+The boundaries of the matrix are fixed (rows - 6; cols - 7).
 A player wins when he/she connects four slots.
 The winning connected slots must be consecutive.
-A connection can be:
+A connection can be: horizontal or vertical or diagonal
-Horizontal/
-Vertical/
-Diagonal